-Businesses need a robust strategic approach to setting up and evolving customer care on social channels.
+Businesses need a robust strategic approach to setting up and evolving social customer service.
 To secure senior buy-in you need a plan with longevity which is aligned with your strategic goals, which will no doubt include: improved customer loyalty, advocacy, account growth, retention or higher sales.

-Remember senior executives are often responsible for large diverse areas within an organisation so you may need to do some work in the background to set the scene in a clear, concise way before presenting your plan.
+Remember senior executives are often responsible for large diverse areas within an organisation so you may need to do some work in the background to set the scene in a clear, concise way before presenting your social customer service plan.

 - Research from Altimeter Group found that, “only 52% of companies say that executives are informed, engaged, and aligned with their company’s social strategy”.

 - 84% of CEOs and VPs say they use social media to help make purchasing decisions, however only 27% of top companies said their C-level executives were actively engaged in social media

 You need to involve the right people from across the business to generate support for your strategy.
 Marketing, service, tech, product and supply teams will all be impacted by a social customer service strategy and will all have valuable input to add to the process.
 Involve key team members from the start to ensure you have support prior to launch.

 How to engage them?